IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 - Data field mapping: A direct mapping between CXML fields and ONE Record data model is inevitable, it goes with the Mechanism part to properly understand what objects are impacted.

 ### Messages selected
-As CIMP standard has been sunset since 31st December 2024, we focus on CXML messages in their latest version (currently CXML Toolkit Edition 12)
+As CIMP standard has been sunset since 31st December 2014, we focus on CXML messages from CXML Toolkit 12th Edition.
 The selected messages for mapping are the following:

 | Message | Message name | Message version | Comments |